hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 ![Exchange Online Mobile Device Management](../../assets/technology/automation-account-exchange/opening-mobile-device-exchange-online.png)

-Doing the above is fine for single instances, but this becomes unfeasible in an enterprise environment where there big batches of new and departing users on a recurring basis or circumstances calls for time-sensitive actions.
+Doing the above is fine for single instances, but this becomes unfeasible in an enterprise environment where there big batches of new and departing users on a recurring basis or circumstances call for time-sensitive actions.

 ### Getting Started